 Result are presented for N = 16, N = 32, and $\Delta t = 0.001$.
-Solutions for N = 32 at t = 2 are given in Figure 5.
+Solutions for N = 32 at t = 2 are given in Fig. 5.
 The cut planes contain the line between the center of the inlet and the center of the outlet.
-In addition, evolutions of the concentration at the center of the outlet are given in Figure 6.
+In addition, evolutions of the concentration at the center of the outlet are given in Fig. 6.
 These curves provide information of the amount of loss of concentration due to the smearing of the solutions by numerical diffusion.
 It can be observed that the solutions obtained with the finite difference schemes and the linear FEM-FCT scheme were much smoother than the solution computed with the nonlinear FEM-FCT scheme.
-The latter solution can be considered to be the most accurate solution obtained in this study, note also the largest concentration at the center of the outlet, Figure 6.
+The latter solution can be considered to be the most accurate solution obtained in this study, note also the largest concentration at the center of the outlet, Fig. 6.
 The finite difference simple upwind scheme was again much more diffusive than the other schemes.
 Only a comparable small amount of the species reached the outlet.
-Based on Figures 5 and 6, the second most accurate solutions were obtained with the WENO scheme.
-Then the solutions computed with the linear FEM-FCT scheme follow, which in turn are slightly better than the solutions obtained with the ENO scheme.
-Thus, on the one hand, the nonlinear FEM-FCT scheme and the WENO scheme and on the other hand, the linear FEM-FCT scheme and the ENO scheme led to similar results, with the FEM-FCT schemes in both cases somewhat more accurate.
+Based on Figs. 5 and 6, the second most accurate solutions were obtained with the WENO scheme.
+Then the solutions computed with the linear FEM-FCT scheme and the WENO scheme and on the other hand, the linear FEM-FCT scheme and the ENO scheme and on the other hand, the linear FEM-FCT scheme and the ENO scheme is obtained with the FEM-FCT schemes in both cases somewhat more accurate.
 Due to the coarser grids, we could observe that the differences between the standard and the group finite element version of the FEM-FCT schemes were more visible than in Example 2.
 However, the overall quality of the respective solutions was the same.